 The creation of Centrais Elétricas Brasileiras S.A.
 (Eletrobras) was proposed in 1954 by President Getúlio Vargas.
-The project faced great opposition and it was only approved after seven years of discussions and processing in the National Congress.
-In April 25, 1961, President Jânio Quadros signed Law 3,890-A, which authorized the Union to consititute Eletrobras.
-The company was officially installed on June 11, 1962, at a solemn session of the National Water and Electric Power Council (CNAEE), at the Laranjeiras Palace, in Rio de Janeiro, with the presence of President João Goulart.
+The project faced great opposition and was only approved after seven years in the National Congress.
+On April 25, 1961, President Jânio Quadros signed Law 3,890-A, authorizing the Federal Government to establish Eletrobras.
+The company's installation took place officially on June 11, 1962, in a solemn session of the National Council for Water and Electricity (CNAEE), at Palácio Laranjeiras, in Rio de Janeiro, with the presence of President João Goulart.

-Eletrobras was assigned with the promotion of studies, construction projects and operation of power plants, transmission lines and substations for the provision of electricity in Brazil.
-The new company has since then made decisive contributions to the expansion of the electricity supply and the development of the country.
+Eletrobras received the assignment to promote studies, projects for the construction and operation of generating plants, transmission lines and substations destined to supply the country's electricity.
+The new company started to contribute decisively to the expansion of the supply of electric energy and the development of the country.

-The institutional reforms and privatizations that occurred in the 1990s resulted in the loss of some functions of the state-owned company and profile changes to Eletrobras.
-In this period, the company also began to operate, due to ordinances and in a temporary character, in the distribution of electricity through companies in the states of Alagoas, Piauí, Rondônia, Acre, Roraima and Amazonas.
-Eletrobras closed its activities in the distribution sector in 2018.
+Institutional reforms and privatizations in the 1990s led to the loss of some functions of the state-owned company and changes in Eletrobras' profile.
+During this period, the company also started to act, by legal determination and temporarily, in the distribution of electric energy, through companies in the states of Alagoas, Piauí, Rondônia, Acre, Roraima and Amazonas.
+Eletrobras ended its activities in the distribution sector in 2018.